docknetwork/crypto-wasm-ts/README.md

 proverStatements.add(statement2);
 ```

-`statement1` is the for proving knowledge of BBS+ signature as seen in previous examples. `statement2` is for proving the
-bounds of message from a BBS+ signature.
+`statement1` is the for proving knowledge of BBS+ signature as seen in previous examples. `statement2` is for proving the bounds of message from a BBS+ signature.
 Some things to note about this statement.

 - The statement is created using `Statement.boundCheckProver` because it is being created by a prover.
 A verifier would have
   used `Statement.boundCheckVerifier` to create it and one of the arguments would be different (shown below).
-- - The argument `snarkProvingKey` is the public parameter created by the verifier.
-However, before they are passed to `Statement.boundCheckProver`,
-    the are uncompressed (ref. elliptic curve point compression) as shown in the above snippet.
-Uncompressing them doubles
-    their size but makes them faster to work with.
+- The argument `snarkProvingKey` is the public parameter created by the verifier.
+However, before they are passed to `Statement.boundCheckProver`, they are uncompressed (ref. elliptic curve point compression) as shown in the above snippet.
+Uncompressing them doubles their size but makes them faster to work with.
 However, if you still want to use the compressed parameters use `Statement.boundCheckProverFromCompressedParams`

 The prover then establishes the equality between the message in the BBS+ signature and the bounded message by using
 `WitnessEqualityMetaStatement` as below. `msgIdx` is the index of the bounded message in the array of signed messages